ScottLogic/blog/_posts/2026-01-30-traversals-rewrites.md

 }
 ~~~~

-With the Focus DSL, we can make this more elegant:
+With the Focus DSL, we can make this more readable:

 ~~~~ java
 public static Set<String> findVariables(Expr expr) {